MelMason/ETL_Project/README.md

 To extract available trading data on Top 10 Cryptocurrencies from two different scources, perform data wrangling, merge the datasets.
 Load into the Database and create Tables for each Cryptocurrency.
 Time Frame : 07-01-2017 to 06-30-2019

-## Top 10 currencies identified by Market Trend
+## Top 10 currencies by Market Trend
 - Ethereum
 - Litecoin
 - Bitcoin